mxwalbert/cohesivm/README.md

 Dow, John
 ```

+#### Template

-A working file with the implemented interfaces and devices can be copied from the GitHub repository, or you can create
-your own from this template:
+[A preconfigured file](https://github.com/mxwalbert/cohesivm/blob/main/config.ini) with the currently implemented
+interfaces and devices can be copied from the repository, or you can create your own from this template:

 ```ini
 # This file is used to configure the project as well as the devices and interfaces (e.g., COM ports, addresses, ...).